 - Foot temperature testing

 - Assessing skin colour, texture and integrity.

-Patients with well maintained diabetes are recommened to undergo a diabetic foor screening consultation once a year.
-For those with poor diabetic control or present foot complications, These patients will need to be seen on a regular basis for treatment and close monitoring.
+Patients with well maintained diabetes are recommended to undergo a diabetic foot screening consultation once a year.
+For those with poor diabetic control or present foot complications, these patients will need to be seen on a regular basis for treatment and close monitoring.